Emma-Gairin/RadarOmics/README.md

 We provide options to modify the colours of each sample plotted on the radars (for visual result inspection, for instance), as well as of the averaged line of all samples on each radar.

 For sample-specific colours, a dataframe with columns "sample" and "colour" is required.
-Here, we give an example for colouring each sample on the plot in red, orange, or blue.
+Here, we give an example for colouring each sample on the plot in red, orange, or blue in a repeated pattern.
 ```r
 colour_sample = cbind(result$sample_meta$sample,rep(c("red3","orange2","skyblue3"),7))
 colour_sample = as.data.frame(colour_sample)